Is Anxiety Normal?

 What if the level of emotional support we are offering is fuelling their anxiety and actually keeping it alive?

-We all want our kids to grow up with a sense of independence and competence.
+We all want our children to grow up with a sense of independence and competence.

 We have to help our child understand that the thoughts and feelings associated with anxiety are actually not as threatening as perceived to be.
 We can’t shelter and protect our children from this emotion, because it is the human condition and the way of the world.
 We are all anxious at some point in our lives.
 Children have to grow up with a sense of acceptance, a sense of understanding and a knowing that they themselves can handle this threat; that they, themselves, can cope with this level of distress; and that they themselves, have got this!